Dan-Duran/website-rsync-backup/README.md

 ## Error Handling

-The script includes error checking for critical operations:
+The script includes robust error checking for critical operations:
-- Ensures it's run with root privileges
+- Ensures it's run with root privileges.
-- Checks for sufficient disk space before starting the backup
+- Checks for sufficient disk space before starting the backup.
-- Logs errors and sends email notifications (if configured) if critical operations fail
+- Logs errors and sends email notifications (if configured) if critical operations fail.

 ## Security Considerations